 This Q Talk brings new perspective to the debate over how Christians ought to engage important questions of sexual identity, homosexual practice and the church’s role.
 As a Christian lesbian, Julie Rodgers challenges us to consider how self-denial can lead to flourishing.

 A REFLECTION ON IDENTITY, HOMOSEXUALITY, & CELIBACY

 In a lecture on his new book entitled Washed and Waiting: Reflections on Christian Faithfulness and Homosexuality, Dr. Wes Hill delves into his personal experience as a celibate gay Christian, Dr. Hill brings a unique and refreshing perspective on how one’s identity might fit into the larger narrative of God’s creative and redemptive work in the world.

 THE OTHER VIEW: A CASE FOR AFFIRMING HOMOSEXUALITY

 We believe its important to listen to and understand the other perspective.
 Matthew Vines presents a “full acceptance” view on the debate regarding the Bible and the role of gay Christians in the church.
 A great place to start if you want to see how the 6 key Bible text are treated by those who argue against the traditional view.

 TIM KELLER RESPONDS TO THE ARGUMENTS FOR FULL ACCEPTANCE

 Tim Keller Responds to Matthew Vines & Other’s Arguments for Acceptance.
 Read here.

 Vines responds directly to Keller here.

-HOW SHOULD CHURCHES APPROACH GAY PEOPLE?
+HOW SHOULD CHURCHES APPROACH THE LGBT+ COMMUNITY?